 Teresa has been teaching at Dance London since its beginning 18 years ago and considers the staff and students an extended family.
 She holds a Bachelor of Education from UWO and absolutely loves teaching, whether at the dance studio or in her classroom at school.
 Teresa has taught dance workshops in schools throughout the TVDSB and has even traveled to Antigua where she choreographed 2 shows for the Antigua Youth Theatre.
 Teresa has trained in ballet, jazz, tap, musical theatre, lyrical and gymnastics and continues to attend conventions and workshops, including the Paula Morgan Dance Intensive in Los Angeles, to increase her knowledge of teaching and the changing styles in dance.

-Erin started out Highland dancing at the age of 6, and moved on to Dance London at the age of 12.
+Erin began dancing at the age of six and has called Dance London her home for the majority of her dance career.
 She grew up with many opportunities traveling to different conventions and workshops to expand her love for dance, and work with some of the top choreographers in the industry.
 Erin began assisting and teaching at the studio as a teenager where her passion for both teaching and learning from her students began, and at this time she was also featured in a Dove campaign for Real Beauty.
 After graduating high school, Erin moved to southern California to begin training with The Young Americans, a non-profit performing arts group who travels to different countries teaching workshops and performing.
 She had the opportunity to live, travel, teach, and perform in countries such as Germany, Holland, Japan, and the United States.
-She was also chosen to perform in New York City’s Macy’s Thanksgiving day Parade, and on various television and radio stations in Germany, Japan, and America.
-Erin is now studying at the University of Western Ontario in Childhood and Social Institutions and plans to make her passion of teaching into a career.
-The staff and students at Dance London have become her family throughout the years, and she is so excited to be back!
-“When words fail, music speaks.” ~ Hans Christian Andersen
+She was also chosen to perform in New York City’s Macy’s Thanksgiving Day Parade, and on various television and radio stations in Germany, Japan, and America.

 Lisa has been dancing since the young age for 2 1/2 at Jo Read School of Dance, completing all of her B.A.T.D in Acro, Jazz, Tap and Ballet.
 Acro has always been her favourite style of dance, being trained as a contortionist and gymnast throughout her dance career.
 Her love of dance has continued to grow throughout her life, and is something she wants to pass on to younger dancers.
 Lisa competed Provincially, Nationally and Internationally at all levels of competition, getting to experience workshops from other professionals, dance pageants, shows, different styles/disciplines and of course meeting new friends.